FoleyLab/wptherml_v1.0.0/README.md

 for layered isotropic media.
 WPTherml was conceived and developed by the [Foley Lab](https://foleylab.github.io) at William Paterson University.

-**Citation Instructions** The following citation should be used in any publication utilizing the WPTherml program: "WPTherml: A Python Package for the Design of Materials for Harnessing Heat", J. F. Varner, N. Eldabagh, D. Volta, R. Eldabagh, J. J. Foley IV, *J. Open Research Software*, **7**, 28 (2019)
+**Citation Instructions** The following citation should be used in any publication utilizing the WPTherml program: "WPTherml: A Python Package for the Design of Materials for Harnessing Heat", J. F. Varner, N. Eldabagh, D. Volta, R. Eldabagh, J. J. Foley IV, *Journal of Open Research Software*, **7**, 28 (2019)

 More details of the Transfer Matrix equations, along will the full mathematical formulation currently implemented in WPTherml, can be found in the [documentation](https://github.com/FoleyLab/wptherml/blob/master/docs/Equations.pdf).